Vegetable Garden

 We have a small, 400m2 food forest with

-• Blackcurrants, chokeberries, raspberries, goji berries, blackberries and gorse (Shrub layer)
+- Blackcurrants, chokeberries, raspberries, goji berries, blackberries, oregan grape and pheasant berries (Shrub layer)

 We have a small herd of about 10 angus beef suckler cattle who graze on 12 acres of diverse meadow.
-This is the third year that they’ve been managed using a mob grazing system.
+We aim to manage them using a mob grazing system.

 Mob grazing aims to mimic grazing animals’ behaviour in the wild.
 The cattle are rotated to a fresh, small paddock each day.
 The grass and other plants in each paddock have a chance to grow long and put on a lot of root mass before the cattle graze and trample them.